Lighting projects in Mexico

 We’re lighting up MUNAL

-Thanks to the intervention of the Iberdrola México Foundation, the National Museum of Art (MUNAL) now has a new low-consumption lighting system, allowing visitors to better appreciate the colour, detail and texture of the works on display as well as helping to preserve them by controlling the lighting levels.
+Thanks to our intervention in México Foundation, the National Museum of Art (MUNAL External link, opens in new window.) has today a low-consumption lighting system, allowing visitors to better appreciate the colour, detail and texture of the works on display as well as helping to preserve them by controlling the lighting levels.
 It came about due to a donation from Iberdrola Mexico, through its foundation.

-This innovative system, which entailed an investment of over one million pesos by the company and was implemented in July 2018, consists of rails and LED lights External link, opens in new window., which have been installed in the nearly 1,000 m2 of the galleries housing temporary exhibitions.
+This innovative system, which entailed an investment of over one million pesos by the company and was implemented in July 2018, consists of rails and LED lights External link, opens in new window., installed in the nearly 1,000 m2 of the galleries housing temporary exhibitions.
+This change saved over 85 % on annual energy consumption and reduced CO2 emissions.

 With more than 15 angles available, the new system allows visitors to perceive 95 % of the colours in a work, very close to the 100 % that can only be obtained under natural light light and much greater than the 80% available until then.